 Contrary to what you might think, the discovery of acetylsalicylic acid has not ended the use of the white willow tree.
 Though the synthetic derivative has a quicker and more powerful febrifuge and analgesic effect than the natural product, the willow tree has the advantage that it is not as irritating on the stomach as aspirin, which quickly causes acute gastritis, hemorrhages, and gastro-duodenal ulcers.

 White willow reduces fevers and alleviates pain.
 It is a natural alternative to aspirin because it contains salicin.
-It is called the “pain herb” and is suitable for treating conditions such as menstrual pain, inflammation, backache, joint pains, nerve pain, allergies, and headache.
+It is called the “pain herb” and is suitable for treating conditions such as menstrual pain, inflammation, backache, joint pains, nerve pain, allergies, and headaches.
 The plant is also used for arthritic pain, rheumatism, gout, neuralgia, and fevers.
-White willow is especially beneficial for treating bladder, urethra, and kidney irritabilities and performs as an analgesic to those specific tissues.
+White willow is especially beneficial for treating bladder, urethra, and kidney irritabilities and is an analgesic to those tissues.

 In external applications, it can be applied to toothaches and injuries.
 Employ white willow tea as an effective eyewash.
 It can stop nose bleeds by sniffing them up your nose.
 This bark is a potent antiseptic and an excellent poultice and fomentation for skin diseases, eczema, ulcerations, and infected wounds.
 It can also be used as a gargle for tonsil and throat infections.
 It is also an excellent remedy for surface bleeding.